sae2018/create-a-website-for-a-band/README.md

 ## Credits
-Thanks for their help when I got stuck go to the Code Institute Tutor Team aned to my mentor who went through my work before submission.
+Thanks for their help when I got stuck go to the Code Institute Tutor Team and to my mentor who went through my work before submission.
 I would also like to thank the websites whose resources I used both when I was stuck and for website functionality, as listed in the ## Technologies Used section above.

 ### Content
 - The 'About Us' text for the footer was copied from the [Wikipedia article The Monkees](https://en.wikipedia.org/wiki/The_Monkees)

 ### Media
 - The photos, videos and audio used in this site were obtained from the resources section for the project.
-In order to use the images of new material on the homepage I saught permission from The Monkees official website, but as at today 11/10/18 I have not yet heard whether I have permission to use these images or not, and therefore have a placeholder image to show where they would go.
+In order to use the images of new material on the homepage I sought permission from The Monkees official website, but as at today 11/10/18 I have not yet heard whether I have permission to use these images or not, and therefore have a placeholder image to show where they would go.

 ### Acknowledgements